FlicAnderson/2024-03-28_EPCC-devpersonas/presentation-prep.md

 Why not talk to them?
 People don't always tell you what they're doing accurately - survey data is intensive to obtain, and a lot of these ideas are complex!

 #### Methods: my actual methods:

 What did I do instead?
 Mining data from research software repositories.
 Harder to unpick the 'why' but gives a good idea of the 'what'/'how'.

-Selected a group of 10 large repos: developers > 6 (average is much smaller but for proof of concept work I've started with larger repos more likely to show clear differences between groups of devs).
+Selected a group of 10 large repos: developers > 6 (The average number of developers is much smaller but for my proof of concept work I've started with larger repos more likely to show clear differences in the data).

 Grabbed data about how developers use the features in the repository and how much code they add/change to it (in 'commits').